jgehrcke/gipc/docs/index.rst

 - With gipc, ``multiprocessing.Process``-based child processes can safely be created and monitored anywhere within your gevent-powered application.
-  Negative side-effects of child process creation in the context of gevent are prevented.
+  Non-obvious side-effects of child process creation in the context of gevent are prevented.
 - The API of ``multiprocessing.Process`` objects is provided in a gevent-cooperative fashion.
 - gevent natively works in children.
-- gipc provides a pipe-based transport layer for gevent-cooperative IPC so that application developers can easily make greenlets exchange information in a stream-like fashion, within one process or across process boundaries.
+- gipc provides a pipe-based transport layer for gevent-cooperative IPC so that application developers can easily make greenlets exchange information in a stream-like fashion; across process boundaries or within a process.
 - gipc is lightweight and simple to integrate, really!